Lindo-OTG/ShopOnline/README.md

 An Ecommerce Webapp.

 ## Blazor WebAssembly and WebApi WebApp.
-This is a simple demo Application using ASP.NET Core, SQL Server and EntityFramework Core.
+This is a simple Ecommerce Application using Blazor WebAssembly and WebApi, SQL Server and EntityFramework Core.
 Rest Api to perform CRUD operations against a SQL Database.
+Built using .NET 8.

 ## Includes
 - MVC (Model View Controller) design pattern.